JavaGT/javagrant.com/source/pages/resume.md

 {.dash-list}

 ## First in Family
 Beginning my degree, I was surprised by many aspects of the academic system.
 I was unfamiliar with even simple elements, for example, correctly referencing sources in my essays.
 While I may not have had access to experienced family members, I substituted for another resource - my friends.
-I’m proud of my success at university, and that much of it is due to my ability to engage with both students and faculty to find academic support.
+I’m proud of my success at university, and that much of it is due to my ability to engage with both students and faculty to problem-solve and overcome difficulties in the new environment.